What is a Co-Occurring Disorder?

 An image of palm trees near a recovery center | what is a co-occurring disorder

-The most effective way of overcoming a co-occurring substance abuse and mental health disorder is to engage with simultaneous treatment for both conditions.
-We can help you with that here at Renaissance.
+The most effective way of overcoming a co-occurring substance abuse and mental health disorder is to engage with simultaneous treatment for both conditions through a dual diagnosis treatment center.
+We can help you with that here at Renaissance Recovery.

 Before unpacking the psychological aspect of your addiction and mental health disorder, you first need to detox from alcohol, prescription medications, or illicit drugs.
 The optimum method of withdrawal and detox involved a medically-managed detoxification.
 If you require a medical detox, we can connect you with reputable providers in Orange County and beyond.